Appositives

 When To Use Restrictive Appositive Nouns

-In some cases, when there is a large group of options, it can be essential to use a restrictive appositive to clarify the specific noun being referred to.
+In some cases, when the noun can refer to a large and general group, it might be essential to use a restrictive appositive to clarify the specific noun being referred to.
 Without a restrictive appositive, the conversation can be vague and the intended meaning may not be clear.

 My brother John is too strict.